 David L. Morris, BS, DC, worked for a pharmaceutical firm before becoming interested in nutrition and working for Dr. Royal Lee (Vitamin Products Company) for 12 years.
 He attended Los Angeles College of Chiropractic and started in private practice in 1970.

-Jill Nienhiser has served as webmaster for the Weston A. Price Foundation since 2001.
+Jill Nienhiser BS, MA has served as webmaster for the Weston A. Price Foundation since 2001.
 She expanded and improved on the basic HTML site to make it more user friendly and comprehensive, including a recent redesign to convert to a content management system with up-to-date features such as online membership subscription, article commenting, social bookmarking, a blog, and a members only social network.
 The site has moved up through the rankings year by year to become one of the top 25 most visited health-related websites.
 Jill also provides occasional writing, editing, proofreading, and research support to the foundation.
 She loves this work because it improves human health, animal welfare, the environment, and rural economies all at once.

 Jill is also a communication consultant for Mind & Media, Inc. in Alexandria VA.
 She works with federal agencies, nonprofits, and commercial organizations to develop training, marketing, and public awareness campaigns and tools that inspire positive action.
 Her gift is an ability to synthesize massive amounts of information and summarize/organize it in a way that others can understand and act upon.
 Jill contributes regularly to the Mind & Media blog, “Inspire Action,” and writes white papers examining the use of new media in government recruiting, retention, training, and information dissemination.
 Jill holds a bachelor’s degree in speech from Northwestern University, a master’s degree in liberal arts from St. John’s College, and a diploma in acting from the National Conservatory of Dramatic Arts.